sherpa/sherpa/README.md

     $ git clone https://github.com/sherpa/sherpa
     $ cd sherpa

-The most stable code is available in the `stable` branch.
+The most stable code is available through the 4.8.1 tag.
 The main development code, which is unstable, is available in the `master` branch.
 New features and bug fixes or other, even less stable versions of the code may be available in other branches.